FarkostInteractive/VerdantPage/Documentation/UserGuide/UsingAffectors.md

 We've only covered the basics here and barely touched on Color and Scale at all, but you'll find that the basics are very similar to Deflection.
 You should experiment a bit with them, affectors are very fun to use and can add a lot of flair to your game.
 If you do want to dive in depth the Component Reference goes into detail on all the parameters, both for [affectors]() and [fields]().

 Next, we'll take a look at some more advanced features of everything covered so far and use them to really make the visuals pop!
 There are a lot of subtle touches we can add that go a long way, often much more so than just increasing the density and adding more types.
 See you in [Visual Flair](VisualFlair.html).

-Verdant supports three different affector fields: Deflection, Color and Scale.
-Deflection allows you to push vegetation aside or press it down below objects, whereas the other two do exactly whay you’d expect them to.
-They can be used for effects like cutting grass, rejuvenating withering flowers or to char the edges of an explosion.

-All affector fields have two main parameters: The scale and the resolution.
-Together, these determine how far from the camera affectors will be able to touch the field, and at what level of detail the effect will be rendered.
-When the camera is moving it also determines for how long the field will remember changes made to it.

-The deflection field is a simulation field and thus has a number of unique parameters.
-Read more about them on the Deflection Page.

-Color and Scale are Textured Fields, which means they share a set of additional parameters.

-A textured field can contain a base texture, which the field is initalized with and to which it will return if changed.
-Even if you don’t use affectors for interactivity a base texture can be very useful for adding variety to your scene.
-The images below show the difference between a plain field without base textures and one with some scale and color noise applied.

-The scale of the base texture can be configured using the

-A base texture can also be remapped to new scales or colors.
-This is very useful when working with noise textures.
-For example, black and white texture can be remapped to the scale range 0.7-1.0, which will give a much subtler effect.

-When using a base texture you generally want the field texture mode to be set to one of the repeating options.
-Otherwise there will be a sharp divide where the field ends.

-Unlike the deflection field, scale and color fields won’t return to their default state automatically when touched by an affector.
-You can enable them to do so by enabling restoration over time.